KrzFra/angular-passOnEncapsulationDirective/README.md

 # passOnEncapsulationDirective
 Directive for Angular to pass on a parents encapsulation attribute to its children.

 When `ViewEncapsulation.Emulated` is enabled in Angular (default), it adds an attribute to your HTML elements and CSS classes to keep your css rules inside the component.
-This is great if you only use your own components, since you can edit their respective CSS directly.
-However, when you use other packages, f.e Angular Material, you don't have access to the Material Component's children.
+This is great if you only use your own components, since you can edit their respective styles directly.
+However, when you use other packages, f.e Angular Material, you don't have access to the component's children.

 ## Example before: